Federal Loan Requirements

 First-year, first-time borrowers will have their first loan disbursement (for Federal Direct Subsidized and Unsubsidized Loans) delayed by 30 days as required by the Department of Education.

 Students must enroll at least half-time (6 credit hours for an undergraduate student) in order to receive a Federal Direct Loan (Subsidized and Unsubsidized Loans, and PLUS Loans).
+Repayment will begin after your grace period if you drop below half-time, graduate or withdrawal.

 Your Federal Direct Loans will be disbursed in two equal payments, up to ten days before the start of the semester.